-Pediatricians Voice Concerns About Care Following Two 'Needless' Migrant Deaths,
+Pediatricians Voice Concerns About Care Following Two 'Needless' Migrant Deaths

-Pediatricians Voice Concerns About Care Following Two 'Needless' Migrant Deaths,
+Pediatricians Voice Concerns About Care Following Two 'Needless' Migrant Deaths

-The Secretary of Homeland Security is traveling to the Texas border town where an 8-year-old migrant from Guatemala was detained before dying in U.S. custody the day before Christmas.
+The secretary of homeland security is traveling to the Texas border town where an 8-year-old migrant from Guatemala was detained before dying in U.S. custody the day before Christmas.

-Secretary Kirstjen Nielsen has already vowed improvements in medical care after two migrant children died in the custody of U.S. Customs and Border Protection this month.
-Nielsen is visiting El Paso, Texas and Yuma, Ariz., on Friday and Saturday, according to a DHS official, and meeting with Border Patrol agents and local health care providers.
+Kirstjen Nielsen already vowed improvements in medical care after two migrant children died in the custody of U.S. Customs and Border Protection this month.
+Nielsen is visiting El Paso, Texas, and Yuma, Ariz., on Friday and Saturday, according to a DHS official, and meeting with Border Patrol agents and local health care providers.

-8-year-old Felipe Gomez-Alonzo had the flu when he died on Monday, according to an autopsy by the New Mexico medical investigator.
-Officials say 7-year-old Jakelin Caal Maquin, who died 3 weeks ago, was dehydrated and had similar symptoms.
+Eight-year-old Felipe Gomez-Alonzo had the flu when he died on Monday, according to an autopsy by the New Mexico medical investigator.
+Officials say 7-year-old Jakelin Caal Maquin, who died three weeks ago, was dehydrated and had similar symptoms.

 Both children came from Guatemala with their fathers and crossed the border illegally.
 Their deaths have raised new questions about the quality of medical care at Border Patrol processing centers.

-But pediatricians on the border say they've been raising similar concerns for years.
+But pediatricians on the border say they have been raising similar concerns for years.

-"It's not a place for a well child, much less a sick child," said Marsha Griffin, a pediatrician in Brownsville, Texas and a spokeswoman for the American Academy of Pediatrics.
+"It's not a place for a well child, much less a sick child," said Marsha Griffin, a pediatrician in Brownsville, Texas, and a spokeswoman for the American Academy of Pediatrics.

 Immigration authorities rarely allow visitors inside processing centers near the border.
-But Griffin did get access to some of them while conducting research for the AAP, and recalls touring one facility in South Texas in 2016.
+But Griffin did get access to some of them while conducting research for the AAP, and she recalls touring one facility in South Texas in 2016.

 "We passed mounds of teddy bears and security blankets that were taken from the children because they might have scabies or lice," Griffin said.
 "The lights are on 24 hours a day.
 The children sleep on thin mats on the floor with only a Mylar blanket."